 With lightweight bowling balls, ramps and bumpers this tenpin bowling centre knows how to do things right for families.
 As well as playing a good few rounds of bowling you could have a family challenge of arcade games, pool and a healthy dose of ‘Pacman Smash’ – good luck!

 An invigorating day of outdoor activity is the traditional route to a happy family, and for good reason.
 Just 10 miles from Tunbridge Wells is Bewl Water where, come rain or shine, there’ll be lots to entertain the family.
 On the water you could fish, sail, windsurf or canoe.
 And if you’re feeling really competitive, challenge the family at the giant water obstacle course in the aqua park.
 On land the fun doesn’t stop with amazing adventure play and indoor soft play areas as well as Bewl Water’s Laser Challenge.

-There are so many options for families staying at our wonderful Tunbridge Wells hotel.
+There are so many options for families staying at our wonderful Tunbridge Wells Cottages.
 Call our experienced team today and discuss our latest offers and upcoming events.